PUB HLTH 4281 - Health Economics

 General Course Information

-Course Code PUB HLTH 4281 Course Health Economics Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact 1 week equivalent Intensive Available for Study Abroad and Exchange N Restrictions Only available to students enrolled in HHlth and HHMSc Course Description Health economics is the study of how scarce healthcare resources are allocated among competing interventions and among groups in society.
+Course Code PUB HLTH 4281 Course Health Economics Coordinating Unit Public Health Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact One week equivalent Intensive Available for Study Abroad and Exchange N Restrictions Available only to students enrolled in BHlthMedSc(Hons) Course Description Health economics is the study of how scarce healthcare resources are allocated among competing interventions and among groups in society.
 This fully online course introduces basic concepts and practical issues faced by decision makers at all levels in the health system in allocating scarce resources so that the choices they make maximise health benefits to the population.

 This course has three major strands:

 (1) An introduction to key concepts of health economics (e.g. opportunity costs) and how better choices in resource allocation might be made.
 There will be an introduction to the demand for and supply of health services, fundamentals of markets and the price mechanism with a focus on the healthcare market.

 (2) An introduction to economic evaluation in healthcare, with an emphasis on measuring and valuing health outcomes and the use of economic evaluation in health care decision making.